Von Steuben Metropolitan High School

-Von Steuben Metropolitan High School (also known as Von Steuben Metropolitan Science High School) is a public 4–year magnet high school located on the border of the North Park and Albany Park neighborhoods on the north side of Chicago, Illinois, United States.
+Von Steuben Metropolitan High School (also known as Friedrich Wilhelm von Steuben Metropolitan Science Center High School) is a public four-year high school that provides magnet college prep program with regular and honors courses and scholars program offering only honors and Advanced Placement classes, located on the border of the North Park and Albany Park neighborhoods on the north side of Chicago, Illinois, United States.
 Opened in 1930, Von Steuben is operated by the Chicago Public Schools district and is named for military officer Friedrich Wilhelm von Steuben.

 Achievements

 Von Steuben was named an Outstanding American High School by U.S. News & World Report in 1999 and mentioned in Newsweek's America's Best High Schools list in 2003.
 According to the U.S. News & World Report in 2012, Von Steuben ranks at #49 at the state level and #1273 at the national level.

 Athletics

 Von Steuben competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Von Steuben sport teams are nicknamed Panthers.
 In the 2002–03 season, The boys’ sophomore basketball team won the Chicago Class AA city title.
 In 2004–05 and 2005–06, The boys' varsity water polo team won the city title.
 In the 2011–12 season, the boys' sophomore volleyball team were named city champions.
 In the 2014–2015 season the boys' freshman, JV, and varsity teams all were named city champions.